MnasNet: Platform-Aware Neural Architecture Search for Mobile: Mobile Neural Architecture Search

 \subsection{Search Algorithm}

-Inspired by recent work \cite{nas_cifar17,enas18,hnas18}, we employ a gradient-based reinforcement learning approach to find Pareto optimal solutions for our multi-objective search problem.
-We choose reinforcement learning because it is convenient and the reward is easy to customize, but we expect other search algorithms like evolution \cite{amoebanets18} should also work.
+Inspired by recent work \cite{nas_cifar17,nas_imagenet18,enas18,hnas18}, we use a reinforcement learning approach to find Pareto optimal solutions for our multi-objective search problem.
+We choose reinforcement learning because it is convenient and the reward is easy to customize, but we expect other methods like evolution \cite{amoebanets18} should also work.

 Concretely, we follow the same idea as \cite{nas_imagenet18} and map each CNN model in the search space to a list of tokens.
-These tokens are determined by a sequence of actions $a_{i:T}$ from the reinforcement learning agent based on its parameters $\theta$.
+These tokens are determined by a sequence of actions $a_{1:T}$ from the reinforcement learning agent based on its parameters $\theta$.
 Our goal is to maximize the expected reward:

-where $m$ is a sampled model uniquely determined by action $a_{1:T}$, and $R(m)$ is the objective value defined by equation \ref{eq:reward}.
+where $m$ is a sampled model determined by action $a_{1:T}$, and $R(m)$ is the objective value defined by equation \ref{eq:reward}.

 As shown in Figure \ref{fig:overall}, the search framework consists of three components: a recurrent neural network (RNN) based controller, a trainer to obtain the model accuracy, and a mobile phone based inference engine for measuring the latency.
 We follow the well known sample-eval-update loop to train the controller.
 At each step, the controller first samples a batch of models using its current parameters $\theta$, by predicting a sequence of tokens based on the softmax logits from its RNN.
 For each sampled model $m$, we train it on the target task to get its accuracy $ACC(m)$, and run it on real phones to get its inference latency $LAT(m)$.
 We then calculate the reward value $R(m)$ using equation \ref{eq:reward}.
 At the end of each step, the parameters $\theta$ of the controller are updated by maximizing the expected reward defined by equation \ref{eq:searchobject} using Proximal Policy Optimization~\cite{schulman2017proximal}.
 The sample-eval-update loop is repeated until it reaches the maximum number of steps or the parameters $\theta$ converge.